-Susie Bartz grew up in rural Pennsylvania playing in the wooded hills and rocky creeks at her house.
-After college and graduate school, she married and came to Santa Barbara in 1974.
-She enjoys hiking and backpacking, holds a degree in geology from SBCC, and works as a technical research assistant at the Museum of Natural History, helping publish the maps of legendary geologist Tom Dibblee.
+Susie Bartz holds a degree in geology from SBCC, and works as a technical research assistant at the Museum of Natural History, helping publish the maps of legendary geologist Tom Dibblee.
 As a geology educator, Susie works with community organizations to bring an awareness of earth science to the general public in outdoor settings.
-She lives in Santa Barbara with her husband and assorted cats, and has two grown daughters, and recently became a grandmother.

 Dr. Sherwin Carlquist, Professor Emeritus at Claremont Graduate School and Pomona College, is a research Botanist at SBBG.
 He was named a John Simon Guggenheim Fellow in 1973 and holds awards from such prestigious institutions as the Smithsonian Institution and the California Academy of Sciences.
 His extensive list of publications centers on studies of island botanical life, but also includes monographs on plant anatomy, structure, and evolution.

-Mary Carroll holds a Masters degree in botany and is a former SBBG Director of Education .
+Mary Carroll holds a Master’s degree in Botany and is a former SBBG Director of Education .
 She conducts botanical surveys, performs research for the UCSB Santa Cruz Island Reserve, leads botanical field trips, and teaches classes in botany and ecology.
 She enjoys opportunities to share her knowledge of the plant world with both novice and advanced students at Westmont College and at the Garden.
-Look for her as a leader on some of the greatest Garden excursions!

 Sally Isaacson is a former Director of Education at the Garden.
 She holds a B.A. in natural sciences, an M.A. in botany, and teaching credentials.
 She worked at the Garden for over twenty years and has taught at a variety of levels for 30 years.